-The quality standard will be inclusive of all adults with community-and hospital-acquired pneumonia.
+The quality standard will be inclusive of all adults (18 years and older) with a suspected or confirmed diagnosis of community-acquired pneumonia or hospital-acquired pneumonia.

-- 2. Have relevant bodies and stakeholders been consulted, including those with a specific interest in equalities? - Have comments highlighting potential for discrimination or advancing equality been considered?
+2. Have relevant bodies and stakeholders been consulted, including those with a specific interest in equalities?

+Have comments highlighting potential for discrimination or advancing equality been considered?